 California is a huge state with many different faces.
-Endless sunshine, beautiful national parks, and never-ending coastlines, and of course the choice of road trips in California is endless, depending on how many days you want to travel and what are you interested in.
+Endless sunshine, beautiful national parks, never-ending coastlines, and of course the choice of road trips in California are endless, depending on how many days you want to travel and what are you interested in.

 From dense forests in the north to the madness of Hollywood in the south, California truly has something to offer everyone.

 Also read: 25+ unmissable things to do in California

 However, with such a great choice comes the challenge of narrowing down your options.
 With so much to see and do, how can you possibly cram so much into so little time?
 So if you are planning a California trip, you’re going to need some help.

 The golden state rewards travelers that come back year upon year.
 You will never have a problem finding things to do in California.
 Your problem will be deciding what to do.

 I have traveled around California quite often.

 I have taken my experiences and distilled them into one epic road trip around California.
 I hope it gives you a flavor of what this amazing state has to offer and help you plan your trip or at least give you some California Vacation ideas